 Program Information and Tutorial

 You can learn about the program, eligibility requirements, and application process by viewing this PowerPoint.

 Check back soon for the program training video.

 Frequently Asked Questions (FAQ)

 Who qualifies for support from the Caring Hands in Health program?

-facing economic hardship or children) and show need by meeting the program eligibility requirements
+facing economic hardship or children) and meet the program eligibility requirements,

-which are specific to the San Mateo County Health Foundation’s cause and work to identify individuals
+which are specific to San Mateo County Health Foundation’s cause and work to identify individuals

 most in need of assistance.
-The Caring Hands in Health program eligibility requirements are listed below:
+The Caring Hands in Health program eligibility requirements:

 Recipient must be a patient or patient guardian of San Mateo County Health facilities - must possess a MR Number